2024-2025 Academic Catalog

 FIN 3134 - Financial Analytics (3 credits)

-This course provides an understanding of the theory and practice of making financial decisions for corporations.
-Key concepts and computational skills in finance.
-Time value of money, risk and return, security valuation and interest rate determination.
-Sophomore Standing required.
+This course provides an understanding of the theory and practice of making financial decisions for corporations through the understanding of relevant data and applying computational and statistical methodologies to decision making.
+Topics include the time value of money, risk and return, security valuation, and interest rate determination.
+Some key concepts and computational and statistical modeling are completed in Excel.
+Pre: Sophomore standing.

 Instructional Contact Hours: (3 Lec, 3 Crd)